jaidencode/Unix-Optrix/README.md

 under `/resources`.
 Subdirectories are included as well.
 Even if no resource files are present the `/resources` directory will still be created so it is always available from within the OS.

+The build script copies this directory to the root of the ISO so any files placed there appear under `/resources` when the system boots.

 `setup_bootloader.py` resolves the resources directory using its own location so it can be invoked from any path and still include the files